 Dry pipe systems are installed in spaces where the ambient temperature may be cold enough to freeze the water in a wet pipe system, making a wet pipe system inoperable.
 Dry pipe systems are typically used in refrigerated coolers, car parking area and in unheated buildings or water sensitive areas, since dry pipe systems do not leak water.

 The sprinkler piping is filled with pressurised air.
 A special alarm valve is used to separate the sprinkler pipe and the water supply pipe.
 When one or more of the automatic sprinklers is exposed to a temperature at or above the temperature rating, it opens, allowing the air in the piping to vent from that sprinkler.

 As the air pressure in the piping drops, the pressure difference across the alarm valve changes, the alarm valve will open, allowing water to enter the piping system.
 The water flow from the sprinklers is delayed until the air is vented from the sprinklers.

-Dry pipe systems are therefore not as fast acting in the initial phase of a fire.
-But the only delay before water is distributed via the sprinklers, depends on the time to vent the air from the pipe – this means that the potential for severe water damage exists.
+Dry pipe systems are therefore not as fast-acting in the initial phase of a fire.
+But the only delay before water is distributed via the sprinklers is from the time to vent the air from the pipe.
+This means that the potential for severe water damage exists.

-Pre-action sprinkler systems are specialized for use in locations where accidental activation is undesired.
+Pre-action sprinkler systems are specialised for use in locations where accidental activation is undesired.
 This may be museums, special technology companies, data centers with lots of computers etc.